 Interventional radiologists: use imaging tests to guide them as they perform miminally invasive procedures, such as biopsies.

-Oncologists are doctors who specialize in treating cancer.
+Oncologists: specialize in treating cancer.
 There are three main types of oncologists:

 - Radiation oncologists use X-rays and other types of The use of high-energy radiation from x-rays, gamma rays, neutrons, protons, and other sources to kill cancer cells and shrink tumors to treat cancer.